 Students and Teachers

-$10 Student/Teacher Rush Tickets (includes handling fee) are available one hour prior to performances.
+$10 Student/Teacher Rush Tickets (includes handling fee) are available one hour prior to the Saturday evening performance.
 A valid ID or letter from a teacher is required.
 This price is valid as long as student seating is available.

 Box Office Hours